irfan87/driver_management/README.md

    - python manage.py runserver

-4. Navigate to the http://localhost:8000/, and you will get the see the list of the drivers and vehicles link.
+4. Navigate to the http://localhost:8000/, and you will get the list of the drivers and vehicles link.